Zuhaana/Full-Data-Cleaning-Project-using-MYSQL/README.md

 # Full-Data-Cleaning-Project-using-MYSQL
-SQL practice repository covering basics to advanced concepts with hands-on queries.

-# Data Cleaning Project (SQL)
+# Layoffs Data Cleaning & EDA using SQL

+## 📌 Project Overview
-This project focuses on cleaning a raw dataset using SQL.
+This project focuses on cleaning and exploring a layoffs dataset using **SQL**.
+The raw data was provided in Excel format and analyzed after importing into a SQL database.

-The goal is to convert messy data into a clean, analysis-ready format.
+The goal is to improve data quality and extract meaningful insights through **Exploratory Data Analysis (EDA)**.

+---

+## 🧰 Tools Used
+- SQL (MySQL)
+- Microsoft Excel (Raw data source)
+- SQL Workbench / MySQL Workbench

+---

+## 📂 Dataset
+- Raw layoffs data in Excel format
+- Contains company, industry, country, date, and layoff details

+---

-## Steps Performed
+## 🧹 Data Cleaning Steps
 - Removed duplicate records
+- Standardized company and industry names
-- Handled null and missing values
+- Handled NULL and missing values
-- Standardized text columns
+- Converted date columns to proper format
-- Corrected data types
+- Verified data consistency
-- Removed invalid records

-## Tools Used
+---

+## 📊 Exploratory Data Analysis (EDA)
+- Total layoffs by company
+- Layoffs by country
+- Layoffs by industry
-- MySQL
+- Year-wise layoffs trend
-- SQL
+- Top companies affected

 ## Reference
 Inspired by Alex The Analyst (YouTube)